taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 ## Setting Up Routes

-We will use the custom pipeline that we just created to help with handling routes that should only be accessed from an authenticated user as well as routes for users to register and login to our application.
+We will use the custom pipeline that we just created to help with handling routes that should only be accessed from an authenticated user as well as routes for users to login and sign out of our application.

-First, let's define that pipeline that utlizes our custom pipeline and then add it a scope of routes that we only want authenticated users to hit.

 ```
 ## lib/auth_example_web/router.ex